 Pastis is 45 percent alcohol, much too strong to drink as a French aperitif, which is why water is added.

-As soon as you add water, the Pastis drink will magically turn a cloudy milky white (louche) caused by the oil-in-water emulsion, also called the Ouzo effect.
+As soon as you add water, the Pastis drink magically turns a cloudy milky white (louche) caused by the oil-in-water emulsion, also called the Ouzo effect.

-Pastis recipe: 1 part Pastis + 4 or 5 parts chilled water.
+Pastis cocktail recipe: 1 part Pastis + 4 or 5 parts chilled water.

 **LIQUEURS: (Mistelle Wines aka Vins De Liqueur)

-Liqueurs are often served with or after a dessert, but in France, certain liqueurs are enjoyed as a French apéritif.
+Liqueurs are often served with or after a dessert, but in France, certain liqueurs are enjoyed before dinner as apéritif if they are light or mixed with other alcohols.

 Several Mistelle Fortified wines are made worldwide, but the most well-known is probably Sherry from Spain.